 Contrasting previous blindness with the sight of faith — the metaphor is ancient (Plato's cave) and takes us beyond religion only.
 We all have blind spots, some minor, others not so minor.
 Usually, it takes some event to trigger the recognition that we are not seeing with 20:20 vision.
 The same can be true at the level of faith.
 Perhaps we could make our own the request of Bartimaeus: Let me see again!

-There are many stories in the gospel about blind people being healed, but the one about Bartimaeus is told in the liveliest way, and it has a practical lesson for us.
-The poor man had lost his sight, and when he heard that Jesus of Nazareth was passing by, he had to make a choice, quickly.
-He could just sit there and let Jesus pass him by, or he could grab the moment, and ask to be healed.
-Jesus was said to have the power to heal, but you had to get his attention and ask to be healed.
+The gospels report many cases of blind people being healed, but this one about Bartimaeus is told in the most graphic way, and it has a practical lesson for us.
+That poor man had lost his sight, and when he heard that Jesus of Nazareth was passing by, he had to make up his mind quickly.
+Should he just sit there quietly and let Jesus pass him by, or he could seize the moment, and ask to be healed.
+Everyone was saying that Jesus had the power to heal, but you had to get his attention and ask to be healed.

 In an American cartoon series called Snoopy, a sharp-tongued little girl called Lucy was trying to reform her schoolmate Charlie Browne.
 She glared at him critically.
 "Do you know what's wrong with you, Charlie Browne?" she said.
 "What?" he asked nervously.
 Lucy fumed at him and said, "What's really wrong with you is that, well, you don't want to know what's wrong with you!"
 Bartimaeus was not like that, for he was well aware of what was wrong with him, and was determined to have it cured!
 When he called out to Jesus, people around him tried to get him to stay quiet.
 But he just shouted louder, and kept shouting until Jesus stopped and called him over.
 Although Bartimaeus was blind, Jesus stayed where he was and let the blind man come to him.
 If he really wanted to be cured, he would find a way to get to Jesus.

 It was obvious that the man was blind, and yet Jesus asked him "What do you want me to do for you?"
-The man had to clearly name his problem, and do so himself.
-If one of us needs to be cured of something, whether blindness, alcoholism, depression or any addiction, then we need to come to Jesus and tell him what's wrong.
-We need to NAME it.
+The man had to name his problem, and do so himself.
+If one of us needs to be cured of something, whether blindness, alcoholism, depression or any addiction, we need to say to God what's wrong with us.
+We need to NAME what we want from God.
 Of course he knows our needs, and yet he says "Ask and you will receive."
 "Your heavenly Father will surely give to those who ask."

 Bartimaeus's words were simple and uncomplicated.
 There was no long speech, no haggling or wheedling.
 "I want to see" was his direct reply.
 And Jesus told him that his faith had healed him.
 Rightly, this blind man knew that Jesus would not turn away from the cry of the poor.
 Just think of what he did: he threw aside his old cloak, got up, and ran to Jesus.
 The old cloak may be a symbol for his past, his darkness, his despair.
 He made an act of hope-filled faith, and Jesus did not disappoint him.
 All attempts of the bystanders to silence him made him more determined.
 He was clear about what he wanted, and knew who could help him.
 That's why Bartimaeus has a lesson for us all, here and now.